 We have several board games, and we can send you a list of those as your arrival date approaches.
 Please feel free to let us know what your favorites are, as we are always interested in adding to our collection.
-Aside from board games, Crescendo has a Nintendo Wii, a Poker Table, a Bumper Pool Table, and a Professional Ping Pong table.
+Aside from board games, Crescendo has a Nintendo Wii, an Xbox 360, a Poker Table, a Bumper Pool Table, and a Professional Ping Pong table.

 This “How To” video shows how to EASILY remove and replace our pool/Jacuzzi covers, without ever leaving the pool and freezing your (you know what) off.

 With one-half the pool indoors and one-half the pool outdoors, you can enter/exit the pool via a toasty pool room.

 One disclaimer: this “How To” video was also not directed by Speilberg, but it is at least a little more polished than our “How To…Movie” video.